-These tips on how to stay close are inspired by a man whose girlfriend is grieving the loss of her child: “My girlfriend lost her spouse 4 years ago, and just lost her son 2 weeks ago,” says Scott on How Do You Help a Grieving Friend?
+These tips on how to stay close are inspired by a man whose girlfriend is grieving the loss of her child.
+“My girlfriend lost her spouse four years ago, and just lost her son 2 weeks ago,” says Scott on How Do You Help a Grieving Friend?
 “She is staying with her family…she does not want to talk to me at this time and I want to help her.
 I am giving her space and only sending her a text message every 4 days.
 It bothers me that she will not talk to me.
 I know it’s early and she still is in the disbelief stage.
 Should I just keep to the side and give her more time?
 I have never been through this with someone I care about.
 What should I do to understand more and be ready when or if she reaches out to me?”

 One of the most important things to remember is that losing a child is “worse” than losing a spouse.
 It’s more traumatic, because we’re supposed to outlive our children, protect our children, and even lay down our lives for our children.
 Parents who have survived the worst tragedies are totally unprepared to deal with the death of their child.

-5 Ways to Stay Close to Your Grieving Spouse
+5 Ways to Stay Close to Your Grieving Husband

 “After the death of our child, we find ourselves thrust into a period where, while there is no foretelling the future, we suddenly have no plans, and our dreams have been shattered,” writes Charlotte Mathes in And a Sword Shall Pierce Your Heart Moving from Despair to Meaning After the Death of a Child.
 “The death of our child attacks our understanding of life’s rhythm and purpose, leaving us wandering in unmapped territory.”

 Whether your spouse is grieving the loss of a parent, child, or other loved one, the bottom line is the same: her sense of security, innocence, and faith is challenged.
 You can’t erase your spouse’s grief, but you can stay connected during and learn how to survive the grieving process.